 One or two shortcut buttons can be assigned to frequently used macros on the second Data Processor toolbar, next to the Output Medium buttons.
 To do this, a macro should be recorded first.

 1) Select Tools → Macro → Record Macro from Data Processor.

 2) Assign the following path and file name:

 3) Run the procedures you want to include in the macro.

 4) When finished, select Tools → Macro → Stop Recording Macro.

 5) A button with an icon (1) should appear on the second toolbar.

 6) When you move the mouse pointer over this button the tool tip will show UserButton1.
-You can change this text and display any information you want by entering the following line in Documents\Unistat10\Unistat10.ini file under the [Options] group:
+You can change the name of the macro to any other by entering the following line:

 Before clicking on macro shortcut buttons ensure that the data present in the spreadsheet is compatible with the macro to be run.